irynamcb/finalProject/README.md

 ## Future Features:

-* Users can post videos on each others walls
+* Users can post videos on each other's walls
 * Users can search for other users on Friendsbook

 ## Creator: